 There is a lot of metal in your place of work or home:

-- Old (fridges, washing machines, microwaves) appliances.
+- Old appliances (fridges, washing machines, microwaves).

 - Building sites (metal (steel) buildings, aluminium windowframes).